El-hacen21/encryptoNFT/README.md

 2. **Reencryption then Decryption of the fileKey** :
-    - Reencryption of the `encryptedFileKey` under the encryption key `publicKey`, to obtain `reEncryptedFileKey`.
+    - Reencryption of the `encryptedFileKey` of the token under the encryption key `publicKey`, to obtain `reEncryptedFileKey`.

       > The reencryption query to the fhEVM is done by the function :
       ```
       function reencrypt(
         uint256 tokenId,
-        bytes[] calldata encryptedFileKey,
         bytes32 publicKey,
         bytes memory signature)
       ```